 5. Record your discoveries and experiment.

 When you find a combination of typefaces that work well together, make a note of them, or create a visual reference.
 This allows you to refer back to occasions where fonts you have used, have been effective and help inform your choices in future projects.
-On the flip side of this, don’t rely too much on a particular set, otherwise your designs will begin to look too similar.
+On the flip side of this, don’t rely too much on a particular set, otherwise, your designs will begin to look too similar.
 It should be the qualities in the fonts that you recognise, that can help you pick new and exciting options.
 Type is a rich and diverse element of design, so don’t be afraid to experiment and see what is out there.

-I hope you've enjoyed my deliberations, I love designing with type and feel that the right choice and use of font can make or break a design.
+We love designing with type and feel that the right choice and use of font can make or break a design.
 Don't be afraid to experiment, the possibilities are endless.